-Unlike other herbs, entire plant of Brahmi is used for nutritional and medicinal purposes.
+Unlike other herbs, an entire plant of Brahmi is used for nutritional and medicinal purposes.
 Its name comes from the Sanskrit term, brahman, which translates to “the totality of life.”

 Health Benefits of Brahmi

-- Strengthens the immune system, allays excess sexual desire, and is beneficial in venereal diseases, including AIDS.
+- Strengthens the immune system, allays excess sexual desire and is beneficial in venereal diseases, including AIDS.

 - Supports skin collagen tissue formation and decreases free radical generated tissue damage.